hoshikawa2/apigw_fn_json_header/index.md

 - Capture data from HEADER, query parameters or the body of the REST call
 - Send this data to OCI Observability with the aim of facilitating the debugging of problems, which are often impossible to detect without this information

->**Note:** Consider in your code, as a best practice, use of redaction for HEADER or BODY content, like passwords or sensitive data.
+>**Note:** If you are sending data to Observability, consider in your code, as a best practice, use of redaction for HEADER or BODY content, like passwords or sensitive data.
 Another approach could be to turn on/off your function for debugging purposes.

 ### Objectives